Bente Skari: Career

 She won her first Olympic medals in 1998, and won her first gold medal in the 2002 Winter Olympics, coming from behind to beat the favourites Olga Danilova and Julija Tchepalova in the last kilometers of the 10 km classical event.
+Skari was the first Norwegian woman to win an individual Olympic gold medal in cross-country skiing.
 She also won a bronze medal in 30 km classical as well as a silver medal in the relay.

 Additionally, she won five gold medals (5 km: 1999, 10 km: 2001, 2003, and 15 km: 2001, 2003) from the FIS Nordic World Ski Championships, as well as two silver (4 × 5 km relay: 1997, 2001) medals.
 She won the overall cross-country skiing World Cup four times before retiring after the 2003 season.

 Skari also won the women's 30 km event at the Holmenkollen ski festival in 2003.
 In 2001, she received the Holmenkollen medal (shared with Adam Małysz and Thomas Alsgaard).
 Her father, Odd Martinsen, earned the Holmenkollen medal in 1969.
 They are the only father-daughter combination to ever win this prestigious honour.